cema-sp/ruby-perf-optim/README.md

 2. GC::Profiler has memory and CPU overhead (See [wrapper.rb](wrapper.rb) for custom wrapper example).

-3. Save memory by avoiding copiyng objects, modify them in place if it is possible (use ! methods).
+3. Save memory by avoiding copying objects, modify them in place if it is possible (use ! methods).

   See [004_string_bang.rb](004_string_bang.rb)

-4. If your String is less than 40 bytes - user `<<`, not `+=` method to concatenate it and Ruby will not allocate additional object.
+4. If your String is less than 40 bytes - user `<<`, not `+=` method to concatenate it and Ruby will not allocate an additional object.

   See [004_array_bang.rb](004_array_bang.rb) (w/ GC)